Marlins vs Sox Prediction — AI Finds CAN'T MISS MLB Lines & Props (Aug 15)

 Miami vs. Boston Red Prop Picks (AI)

-Remi is pouring through mountains of data on each player.
-In fact, anytime the Marlins and Sox play there’s always several intriguing angles to key in on.
-Not to mention games played at Fenway Park in Aug rarely follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of stats on each player.
+In fact, anytime the Marlins and Sox play there’s always several intriguing trends to key in on.
+Not to mention games played at Fenway Park in Aug can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: H. Hernandez over 0.5 Total Bases.